AppsFlyerSDK/SDK-integration-GCD-test-page/README.md

-This repository is for testing AppsFlyer SDK integration.
+Test page for a successful SDK integration